Marillion.com

-marillion.com is the eleventh studio album by the British neo-progressive rock band Marillion, released on 18 October 1999 by their own label, Intact Records, and distributed by Castle Communications.
+marillion.com is the eleventh studio album by the British neo-prog band Marillion, released on 18 October 1999 by their own label, Intact Records, and distributed by Castle Communications.

 Background

-It was the last of the three recordings the band made on a contract with the latter between being dropped by EMI Records in 1995 and eventually becoming independent in the 2000s.
-Continuing Marillion's decline in mainstream success, it became the first album to fail to reach UK Top 40, peaking at number 53 and staying in the charts for just one week.
-It was also the first album from which no singles were released officially.
+It was the last of the three recordings the band made on a contract with Castle between being dropped by EMI Records in 1995 and eventually becoming independent in the 2000s.
+Continuing Marillion's decline in mainstream success, it became the first album to fail to reach the UK Top 40, peaking at number 53 and staying in the charts for just one week.
+It was also their first album from which no singles were released officially.
 However, "Deserve" was used as a promo single, and "Rich" served as a radio single in Brazil.

-Recorded at The Racket Club between December 1998 and August 1999, marillion.com was self-produced with additional production from Steven Wilson on five out of nine tracks.
+Recorded at the band's own studio, The Racket Club, between December 1998 and August 1999, marillion.com was self-produced with additional production from Steven Wilson on five out of nine tracks.
 The tracks "Tumble Down the Years" and "Interior Lulu" were first recorded and mixed during the recording sessions for Radiation (1998), but it was decided not to include them on that album as the band thought the songs were incomplete, and re-recorded them to this album.

 The track "House" features a laid-back dub influence and had the working titles "The Massive Attack Song" and "This House Aches".
-"House" was about the disintegration of Steve Hogarths marriage, he said: "The House seemed to somehow ooze the pain we were in, even when nobody was there.
+"House" was about the disintegration of Steve Hogarth's marriage; he said, "The house seemed to somehow ooze the pain we were in, even when nobody was there.
 There wasn’t a level to which I could turn up the hi-fi that drowned out the silence that was still there."